sam1lam4/js/README.md

 ## Usage

 This is still in an initial stage, so please expect the API of the package and the cli to be updated with breaking changes.
-Currently it requires Node v6.
-Soon it will include an autocompletion script to suggest the existing scripts, although you can also create custom scripts.
+Currently it requires Node v6 or above.
+Run `sam1lam4 --help` to get started.

 ## Autocompletion

-Add this to your `.bashrc`, `.bash_profile` or similar:
+It will autocomplete the action with the relative files and with the builtin actions that come with the package.
+To use it, add this to your `.bashrc`, `.bash_profile` or similar:
 ```sh
 eval "$(sam1lam4 _get_bash_completion)"
 ```